 A urinary tract infection (UTI) is a bacterial infection most commonly occurring in the bladder or urethra.
 However, they can also be found in the other parts of the urinary system — the kidneys and ureters.
 UTIs are much more likely to affect women than men, and are typically treated with antibiotics.
 Fortunately, there are also a number of preventive steps that women can take to reduce their risk of getting a UTI.

-What are the types of Urinary Tract Infections?
+What are the types of Urinary Tract Infections (UTI) in Singapore?

 UTIs can be categorised according to the location of the infection.
 The three types of UTIs are:

 This involves the urethra and usually presents with painful urination.

 This involves the bladder and can present with lower abdominal pain, fever and blood in the urine.

 This is the most serious type of UTI involving an infection of the kidneys.
 The patient may feel ill with fever, backache and nausea/vomiting.
 If severe, this may lead to pus forming in the kidney.

 UTIs can also be either acute(resolves after treatment) or recurrent.

 A recurrent UTI is widely defined as more than two episodes of uncomplicated or complicated UTI in the last six months or more than three episodes in the last 12 months, documented by urine culture.